nyxionx66/Koopi-Beta/ROADMAP.md

 ## 🎉 Recent Accomplishments

+**October 2025 - Version 2.6.0:**
+- ✅ **Dashboard Overhaul** - Redesigned the customers page with a modern, card-based layout and animations.
+  - Added a "Growth Center" widget to the dashboard with actionable tips.
+  - Implemented entrance animations for all dashboard widgets for a more dynamic feel.
+  - Added a "Powered by Koopi" branding animation.

 **October 2025 - Version 2.5.0:**
 - ✅ **Dashboard Enhancements** - Added a "Quick Look" widget for at-a-glance stats.
   - Implemented a customizable dashboard layout with drag-and-drop functionality.